2020 COEHP Faculty-Led Study Abroad Programs

 Through adventure activities such as sea kayaking, mountain biking, hiking, camping and more, students will learn about the use of adventure activities to promote mental health for a variety of clientele.
 Students will be introduced to the profession of counseling and learn basic skills and techniques they can use to promote mental health in communities as well as with at-risk populations such as adjudicated youth.
 Students will also learn foundational skills in adventure leadership.
-Students will start their trip by visiting Otago Polytechnic where they will have the opportunity to interact with students and professors in the counseling and outdoor sports programs.
-Next, students will engage in a multi-day wilderness expedition where they will learn how to use counseling skills/techniques and adventure leadership skills to promote mental health in a natural setting.
-At the end of the trip students will travel to Queenstown (the adventure capital of the world) and be exposed to a variety of adventure recreation and leisure activities that can be used to promote mental health.
+Students will start their trip at Otago Polytechnic where they will interact with students and professors in the counseling and outdoor sports programs.
+Next, students will engage in a multiday wilderness expedition where they will learn how to use counseling skills/techniques and adventure leadership skills to promote mental health in a natural setting.
+At the end of the trip students will travel to Queenstown and be exposed to a variety of adventure recreation and leisure activities that can be used to promote mental health.

 Health Teams Abroad Sweden

-This Health Teams Abroad program provides comparative information and learning activities from the perspective of health professionals involved in teaching, clinical service delivery, and/or research in the US and Sweden.
-The learning experiences, which include lectures, panel discussions and study visits, promote critical thinking about the ways in which societal values, policies, and practices of each country impacts the provision of health-related services.
-Students learn about evidence based practice across health careers as a basis for the prevention, diagnosis, and treatment of common and chronic health conditions.
+The Health Teams Abroad course provides comparative information and learning activities from the perspectives of health professionals involved in teaching, clinical service delivery and/or research in the U.S. and Sweden.
+The learning experiences, which include lectures, panel discussions and study visits, promote critical thinking about the ways in which societal values, policies and practices affect the provision of health-related services.
+Interprofessional team based learning focuses on best practices across health care disciplines as these pertain to the prevention, diagnosis and treatment of common and chronic health conditions.
 Students will enroll in a 1 credit-hour course in the second 8-week session of the spring semester.
 This course will meet 3-5 p.m.
 Fridays.
 The purpose of the course is to complete study visits within the local community that are essential for paired activities in Sweden.

 Education in Ireland: The Art of Teaching

-Health Professions in Ireland: Clinical Practice & Perspectives
+Health Professions in Ireland: Focus on InterProfessional Practice

 Community Health Nursing in Ghana

-These courses will provide nursing students with an exceptional experience that will contribute to their life goals and professional goals.
-Students will learn about healthcare in a global setting by working together with nurses and doctors in a hospital and in clinics where they will connect with local people and experience their cultures and traditions firsthand.
-Students will provide a community service that will address an identified need for the village, i.e. malaria prevention, avoiding smoke inhalation during cooking, identifying high protein foods available, importance of immunizations.
+This faculty-led program will provide nursing students with an exceptional experience that will contribute to both their personal and professional goals.
+Students will learn about health care in a global setting by working together with nurses and doctors in a hospital and in clinics, where they will connect with local people and experience their cultures and traditions firsthand.
+Students will provide a community service that will address identified needs for the village, i.e. malaria prevention, infant rehydration, nutrition and anemia prevention, dental hygiene, and importance of immunizations.
 This program will introduce students to the core concepts of community health nursing and provide students with an opportunity to experience nursing in a developing country.
 Students must also enroll in Summer Intersession 4722.